 If you’re part of a smaller enterprise, you might find that it is common to use word processing software or Excel to write your bills of materials.
 Excel is more useful than word processing software because you can, at minimum, segment sub-assemblies into their own spreadsheets.
 This helps you enforce strict organization in a multi-level bill of materials.

-The problem with using Excel is that many of the required tasks must be performed manually.
+The problem with using a Excel is that many of the required tasks must be performed manually.
 Unless you are a VBA guru and you are using other databases to support your component and sourcing information, you’ll spend a significant amount of time compiling information by hand.
 The complex parent-child relationships between sub-assemblies makes this more difficult and creates the potential for errors, especially in multi-level bills of materials.

 PCB with densely packed components